 I usually recommend fractional ablative lasers on acne scars with surface irregularities like boxcar scars and icepick scars and fractional non-ablative lasers for acne scars the require deep tissue stimulation, such as rolling scars.

-The pico laser is a non-ablative laser that targets acne scars with more precision and safety.
+The fractional picosecond laser is a non-ablative laser that targets acne scars with more precision and safety.
 At my clinic, I use the Discovery Pico Plus, a second-generation triple wavelength picosecond laser that generates the highest peak power in the world.
 What this means is numerous micro-beams are focused 2mm under the skin, producing laser-induced optical breakdown that helps stimulate collagen production and scar remodelling.

 I would say the pico laser is beneficial for both shallow and moderately deep acne scars and it’s been proven by both research and patients to have the least damage and recovery time.
 But of course, the patient’s suitability always has to be assessed.
+As the fractional picosecond laser relies on melanin absorption to generate its effect, I tend to recommend more for darker skin tones.

 I like to use a specialised technique called TCA Cross to treat deep acne scars.
 This procedure involves using a needle or toothpick to place TCA solution into deep acne scars.
 What TCA does is to destroy the base of the pick scar and stimulate collagen production, which levels out the acne scars.
 This is a tedious and time-consuming process, but the results are well worth it — one session can improve your scars by up to 30-40%.